indexmod/archive/pinchukartcentre.md

 published: true
 ---

-(2006, Kiev) is the largest and most dynamic private contemporary art centre in Central and Eastern Europe with free admission.
+(Est. 2006, Kiev) is the largest and most dynamic private contemporary art centre in Central and Eastern Europe with free admission.
 As a project of the Victor Pinchuk Foundation, it is dedicated to fostering artistic education, creation and appreciation in Ukraine <span id="a1">[\[1\]](#f1)</span>.

 ![](/encyclopedia/images/ILS_5036.jpg)